syiin/sicp/sicp.md

 1. _Predicates_ - an expression or procedure evaluated to true or false `(> x 0)`
 1. _Formal parameters_ - the actual parameters given to a procedure  ie. the `x` and `y` in `(define multiply x y)`

+Notice functions are NOT procedures: f(x) -> 2x + 6 and g(x) -> 2(x+3), these are the SAME functions but DIFFERENT procedures

 ## The Evaluation Rule
 1. Evaluate the subexpressions of the combination
 1. Apply the procedure that is the value of the left most subexpression (the operator) to the arguments that are the values of the other subexpressions (the operands)

 ## Compound Procedures
-1. when a compound operation can be given a name and referred to as a unit\
+1. when a compound operation can be given a name and referred to as a unit
 1. can also be nested
 ```
 (define (sum-of-squares x y)